nickmhankins/my-dev-vm/readme.md

 The Vagrantfile will copy a few files from the host to the guest machine, it assumes you have the following:
 * A .gitconfig and .gitignore_global in your home directory
 * Anything in your .ssh directory will be copied to the guest - you should at minimum have a public and private keypair.
+* A ~/git directory, which will be passed through to /git on the guest

 You may need to edit the Vagrantfile to reflect your setup.